 Series 7: The Contenders (2001) was a sharp and witty contemporary-set prefigual of what became the reality tv show that follows contestants who are assigned to eliminate each other.

 In the Planet of the Apes tv series episode The Gladiators (1974) and other films like Deathsport (1978), Escape from New York (1981), Mad Max Beyond Thunderdome (1985), Stake Land II (2016) and The Domestics (2018), we see death combat games being conducted for amusement in post-apocalyptic futures.
 Both Zombie Fight Club (2014) and Peninsula (2020) show these games being staged in the middle of a zombie apocalypse.

 Contemporary Bloodsports and Games

 There are a number of contemporary variations on this.
 One of these is of secret organisations that hold death games.
 The non-genre Bruce Lee hit Enter the Dragon (1973) popularised the premise of the wealthy individual (or super-villain) who holds a combat tournament on his private island.
-This idea has been copied by films like Kill or Be Killed (1976), The Lost Empire (1983) and Mortal Kombat (1995).
+This idea has been copied by films like Kill or Be Killed (1976), The Lost Empire (1983), Mortal Kombat (1995) and The Quest (1996).